NipunaMarcusZuhlke/dotnet-microservices-takehome-marcus/README.md

   - Three Independent microservices with clear separation on endpoint, application, domain and infrastructure using Domain Driven Design to cleanly separate each layer.
-  - Services communicating only using Events via in memory event bus to reduce any dependency.
+  - Services communicating only using Events via In-Memory event bus to reduce any dependency.
-  - All three services have three different storages (EF In Memory DBs) to separate the data storages as well and follow `Repository Pattern`.
+  - All three services have three different storages (EF In-Memory DBs) to separate the data storages as well and follow `Repository Pattern`.

 ## Event Flow Description